 This month was rather uneventful.
 I was one plumbing problem away from a perfect month (a month with no expenses and repairs).

 The major highlight revolves around being the ‘Midnight Plumber’.
 Ok, the phone call came in at 10:30pm but midnight plumber sounds cooler.
 One of my tenants called me because the apartment’s plumbing was backed up and water was flooding into the kitchen sink.

 Reluctantly but willingly, I got out of bed and drove 20 minutes to rental property #3.
 A few minutes with the plunger fixed the toilet.

 The kitchen sink still filled up if water was running for an extended period of time.
 I took apart the P-trap and cleaned out debris.
 The problem was still not fixed.
 The plumbing for the kitchen sink needed to be snaked.

 The next morning I gave a quick phone call to my handyman.
 He went over to snake the drain.
 Problem solved

-The table below outlines all my income and expenses for the past two months:
+The table below outlines all my income and expenses for the past month:

 As you can see, July was a great month for my rental property portfolio.
 Rental property #1 and rental property #2 had perfect months.
 Rental property #3 took still had a great month despite the plumbing problems.